arendsee/language-of-dice/README.md

 There are two types of variables in lod, random and non-random.
 A non-random variable is exactly like variables in any other programming language.
-A random variable, however, is yields random results every time it is referenced.
+A random variable, however, yields random results every time it is referenced.
 A non-random variable may hold the number resulting from rolling a die.
 A random variable represents the die itself.